 MSFC Solar Physics Branch members Wilson, Hathaway, and Reichmann have studied the sunspot record for

 characteristic behavior that might help in predicting future sunspot activity.
 Among the

 most reliable techniques are those that use the measurements of changes in the Earth's magnetic

 field at, and before, sunspot minimum, e.g. "geomagnetic precursors".
 This prediction was created using

 a combination of geomagnetic precursors techniques.
 Details can be found here.

-The current prediction for Sunspot Cycle 24 gives a smoothed sunspot number V2.0 maximum of about 101
+The prediction for Sunspot Cycle 24 gave a smoothed sunspot number V2.0 maximum of about 101

 in late 2013.
 The smoothed sunspot number V2.0 reached a peak of 116.4 in April 2014.
 This will probably

 become the official maximum.
 This second peak surpassed the level of the first peak (98.3 in March 2012).

 Many cycles are double peaked but this is the first in which the second peak in sunspot number was larger